codingMustache/codingMustache/README.md

 ## Joke of the Day

-I been watching a channel on TV that is strictly just about origami — of course it is paper-view.
+A dad washes his car with his son.
+But after a while, the son says, "why can't you just use a sponge?"

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+When Gmail first launched, how much storage did it provide for your email?
- 1. Google
+ 1. 512MB
- 2. Apple
+ 2. 1GB
- 3. Microsoft
+ 3. 5GB
- 4. IBM
+ 4. Unlimited

 <details>
   <summary>Answer</summary>
-  Apple
+  1GB
 </details>